 Beyond making sure employees follow the rules, MSK is focused on teaching patients and their family members about the importance of flu vaccines as well.
 A major education effort, including signs throughout patient-care areas, tells people how they can protect others when they might be sick.

-“If patients in any of our outpatient areas have any flu symptoms, we ask them to wear a mask and also to inform the session assistant right away,” Dr. Kamboj says.
+“If patients in any of our outpatient areas have any flu symptoms, we ask them to wear a mask and also to inform the care coordinator right away,” Dr. Kamboj says.
 “If a visitor is sick, we ask them not to come into areas where there are high-risk patients.
 It’s very important to take these proactive approaches to protect those who are most in danger.”Back to top

 Ensuring the Safety of Medical Devices